dppalomar/sparseEigen/README.md

-Then we compute the covariance matrix through the joint estimation of sparse eigenvectors and eigenvalues:
+Then, we compute the covariance matrix through the joint estimation of sparse eigenvectors and eigenvalues:

 ```r
 # computation of covariance matrix